 The Eye of the Outsider

-I have been fascinated by the diversity of challenges that The Complete Poems, 1927-1979 raises, the questionspoetic and politicalthat it stirs up, the opportunities it affords.
-In addition to the four volumes published in her lifetime, this editionenhanced by the work of the gifted designer Cynthia Krupatincludes late poems which appeared in magazines after Geography III (1976); some posthumously published late poems, eleven poems written between ages of sixteen and twenty-two, some uncollected later poems, and translations.
-Part of the value of such a collection is the chance it gives to see where certain obsessions and motives begin to take hold and how they work their way through a lifetime of poems; how certain echoes sounds and die away, how style metamorphoses over time.
-The collection offers, not just challenges and connections, but very deep pleasure.
+I have been fascinated by the diversity of challenges that The Complete Poems, 1927-1979 raises, the questions—poetic and political—that it stirs up, the opportunities it affords.
+In addition to the four volumes published in her lifetime, this edition—enhanced by the work of the gifted designer Cynthia Krupat—includes late poems which appeared in magazines after Geography III (1976); some posthumously published late poems, eleven poems written between the ages of sixteen and twenty-two, some uncollected later poems, and translations.
+Part of the value of such a collection is the chance it gives to see where certain obsessions and motives begin to take hold and how they work their way through a lifetime of poems; how certain echoes sound and die away, how style metamorphoses over time.
+The collection offers not just challenges and connections, but very deep pleasure.
 In her later work especially, Bishop is difficult to quote from because her poems are so often hung on one long thread; the progression of language and images does not readily separate into extracts.
 By the same token she is a wonderful poet to read aloud.

 Criticism of Bishop in her lifetime was mostly appreciative of her powers of observation, her carefully articulated descriptive language, her wit, her intelligence, the individuality of her voice.
-I want to acknowledge the distinction of all these, the marvelous flexibility and sturdiness of her writing, her lack of self-indulgence, her capacity to write to write of loss and of time pat without pathos and with precision, as in poems like "Sestina," "The Moose," "Filling Station," "First Death in Nova Scotia," "At the Fishhouses."
-I want to pay this homage and go on to aspects of her work, which I have not yet seen, discussed.
-In particular I am concerned with her experience of outsiderhood, closelythough not exclusivelylinked with the essential outsiderhood of a lesbian identity; and with how the outsiders eye enables Bishop to perceive other kinds of outsiders and to identify, or try to identify, with them.
-I believe she deserves to be read and valued not only for her language and images, or for her personality within the poems, but for the way he locates herself in the world.
+I want to acknowledge the distinction of all these, the marvelous flexibility and sturdiness of her writing, her lack of self-indulgence, her capacity to write of loss and of time pat without pathos and with precision, as in poems like “Sestina,” “The Moose,” “Filling Station,” “First Death in Nova Scotia,” “At the Fishhouses.”
+I want to pay this homage and go on to aspects of her work which I have not yet seen discussed.
+In particular I am concerned with her experience of outsiderhood, closely—though not exclusively—linked with the essential outsiderhood of a lesbian identity; and with how the outsider’s eye enables Bishop to perceive other kinds of outsiders and to identify, or try to identify, with them.
+I believe she deserves to be read and valued not only for her language and images, or for her personality within the poems, but for the way she locates herself in the world.

 Continent, city, country, society: